pietrotedeschi/pietrotedeschi.github.io/content/publication/tedeschi-2019-blockchainitl/index.md

 ---
-title: Multi-Domain Access Rights Composition in Federated IoT Platforms
+title: 'Blockchain as a service: Securing bartering functionalities in the H2020 symbIoTe framework'

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Savio Sciancalepore
+- Pietro Tedeschi
 - Giuseppe Piro
+- Jose Antonio Sanchez Murillo
+- Nemanja Ignjatov
+- Michał Pilc
-- Pietro Tedeschi
+- Kaspar Lebloch
 - Gennaro Boggia
-- Giuseppe Bianchi

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2018-02-12'
+date: '2019-01-10'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2023-12-07T07:05:01.085709Z'
+publishDate: '2023-12-07T07:05:01.109945Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- paper-conference
+- article-journal

 # Publication name and optional abbreviated publication name.
-publication: '*EWSN*'
+publication: '*Wiley Internet Technology Letters*'
 publication_short: ''

-doi: ''
+doi: '10.1002/itl2.72'

-abstract: 'Current activities in the Internet of Things research area are devoting many efforts to the definition of architectures and mechanisms supporting the federation of heterogeneous platforms.
-In this context, the Multi-Domain Access Rights Composition is emerging as a promising paradigm, enabling the sharing of resources across organizations and boundaries.
-From the security perspective, the protection of resources against unauthorized accesses becomes even more difficult to accomplish.
-The work presented herein aims at solve the access control issue through a novel solution based on the Attribute Based Access Control logic.
-Specifically, the conceived approach leverages the Decentralized Multi-Authority - Ciphertext-Policy - Attribute Based Encryption algorithm, in a way that is completely different with respect to its conventional usage.
-The resulting protocol offers, at the same time, the following requirements: peer authentication, data confidentiality between communicating peers, advanced access control mechanism based cryptographic algorithms, user privacy, adoption of attributes with limited lifetime, revocation of attributes, and resilience against collusion attack.'
+abstract: 'Blockchain is emerging as a promising technology that is able to support transparent, secure, and immutable transactions traceability in decentralized networks.
+Its usage in many application domains, including the Internet of Things, is gaining the attention of even more researchers and industries worldwide.
+In line with current research interests, the work presented in this letter has been carried out in the context of the European H2020 symbIoTe project.
+Among its main features, the symbIoTe framework offers bartering functionalities across a federation of Internet of Things platforms.
+This letter extends the baseline implementation of bartering functionalities and formulates a novel methodology that properly integrates and takes advantages from the Blockchain technology.
+Even if the proposed approach is general, the main facets characterizing the conceived approach are illustrated through a fictional use case envisaging the provisioning of Intelligent Transportation System and air pollution services in a Smart City.'

 # Summary.
 An optional shortened abstract.
 summary: ''